ApplicationCraft/applicationcraft.com/source/legal/faqs.html.markdown

 ## Purchasing & Subscriptions

-### <a id="MonthlyToAnnual"></a>If I purchase the AC Cloud Platform on a month-to-month basis, can I change my mind and buy an annual subscription to get the discount?
-Yes.
-If you decide to change to an annual subscription, you can do it anytime (even mid-month).
-We will pro-rate the annual for unused time on your monthly subscription.
-You will not, however, receive a retroactive discount.

 ### <a id="AddDevs"></a>Can I add several developers to my account?
 This is also easy.
 The AC Cloud is licenses on a per developer basis.
 You can add developers whenever you like.